Advancing Neuroscience Discovery and Treatments Together: Past, Present, and Future*

 Description

-In this presentation Dr. Huda Zoghbi will share how NINDS invested in her career as a young neurologist interested in disease biology and how that shaped her career in neurodegeneration research, especially the ataxias, and research in Rett syndrome and MECP2 duplication syndrome.
-She will share the impact of NINDS support on people impacted by these disorders.
+In this presentation, Dr. Huda Zoghbi will share how NINDS invested in her career as a young neurologist interested in disease biology and how that shaped her career in neurodegeneration research, especially the ataxias, and research in Rett syndrome and MECP2 duplication syndrome.
+She will also share the impact of NINDS support on people impacted by these disorders.

 Speakers